alidasmeh/virtual_robot_in_3d_web_env/README.md

 A 3D virtual robot simulator built with **BabylonJS** and **TensorFlow.js**.
 This project demonstrates a robot navigating a 3D home environment, learning from its surroundings, and planning paths using AI.

+In this branch you can add your own 3d model of the environment.
+You can find the 3d model in the `3d_model_files` folder.
+You can also change the 3d model by changing the `modelPath` variable in the `main.js` file.
+Does not need to create the environment by adding BabylonJS meshes.

 ![Virtual Robot Simulator Screenshot in 3D Models](files/training_3d_model.png)